Varun-Nirala/DSA_C/README.md

 # DSA_C
-Data structure, algorithms and thread in C Programming
+Data structure, algorithms and threads in C Programming